10 Best HVAC Companies in Boulder, CO

 Frequently Asked Questions About HVAC in Boulder, CO

-Generally, your HVAC system should be inspected twice a year.
-After an inspection, your HVAC technician will tell you what, if any, services are needed.
-You should also call a technician if you notice any new issues, like strange noises, unusual smells, or leaks.
-If you have ductwork in your home, it should be serviced every few years.
+Typically, your HVAC system should be inspected twice a year.
+After that inspection, your technician will tell you what, if any, services are needed.
+You should also call a technician if you start to notice any issues, like leaks, unusual smells, or strange noises.
+If your home has ductwork, it should be serviced every few years.

-The best times of the year to have an HVAC inspection are during the spring and fall.
-Technicians tend to be less busy during these times, making it easier to get an appointment.
+The best times of the year to have your HVAC system inspected are the spring and fall.
+Technicians tend to be less busy during these times, so it will be easier to get an appointment.
 This also ensures that your system is ready for the summer and winter, which is when it normally sees the most use.

-You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain your home's temperature.
-During all seasons, keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at once.
-You may also consider a smart thermostat.
+You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain your home's temperature.
+Always keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at a time.
+You might also consider getting a smart thermostat.

-For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
-In Boulder, you may need a higher-capacity furnace.
+For a 2,000-square-foot home, you should look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
+In Boulder, you'll likely look for a furnace on the higher end of or above this range.

 There are a number of ways you can make your HVAC system more energy-efficient: